jvde-github/AIS-catcher/README.md

 ```json
 {"class":"AIS","device":"AIS-catcher","channel":"B","rxtime":"20220729191502","signalpower":-44.0,"ppm":0,"mmsi":230907000,"type":3,"nmea":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"]}
 ```
-And finally, full decoding of the AIS message is activated via ``-o 5`` (or ``-o 4`` for version 0.38 and below):
+And finally, full decoding of the AIS message is activated via ``-o 5``:
 ```json
 {"class":"AIS","device":"AIS-catcher","rxtime":"20220729191610","scaled":true,"channel":"B","nmea":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"],"signalpower":-44.0,"ppm":0.000000,"type":3,"repeat":0,"mmsi":230907000,"status":0,"status_text":"Under way using engine","turn":18,"speed":8.800000,"accuracy":true,"lon":24.915239,"lat":60.148106,"course":231.000000,"heading":230,"second":52,"maneuver":0,"raim":false,"radio":0}
 ```

 Meta data is not calculated by default to keep the program as light as possible when running as a server on low spec devices but can be activated with the ```-M``` switch.
 The calculation of signal power (in dB) and applied frequency correction (in ppm) are activated with  ``-M D``.
 NMEA messages are timestamped with  ``-M T`` and additional country information from the station derived from the MMSI is included in JSON output with ``-M M``.

-There are many libraries for decoding AIS messages to JSON format.
-I encourage you to use your favorite library ([libais](https://github.com/schwehr/libais), [gpsdecode](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/gpsdecode.c), [pyais](https://github.com/M0r13n/pyais), etc).
+There are many libraries for decoding AIS messages in NMEA format to JSON format.
+I encourage you to use your favorite library.
+Some excellent choices include [libais](https://github.com/schwehr/libais), [gpsdecode](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/gpsdecode.c) and [pyais](https://github.com/M0r13n/pyais)..

 ### Web interface
 ![image](https://github.com/jvde-github/AIS-catcher/assets/52420030/54eea1c6-2f72-4c23-91c4-dd289753d4cc)

-As per full release v0.42 AIS-catcher includes a simple web interface.
+AIS-catcher includes a simple web interface.
 A live demo is available for [East Boston, US](https://kx1t.com/ais/).
 The web-interface gratefully uses the following libraries: [chart.js](https://www.chartjs.org/docs/latest/charts/line.html), chart.js [annotation plugin](https://www.chartjs.org/chartjs-plugin-annotation/latest/), [leaflet](https://leafletjs.com/), [Material Design Icons](https://m3.material.io/styles/icons/overview), tabulator, [marked](https://github.com/markedjs/marked) and [flag-icons](https://github.com/lipis/flag-icons).

 Make sure you use the latest version and start the webserver as follows:
 ```console
 AIS-catcher -N 8100
 ```
 where ``8100`` is the port number.
-If your machine network name is raspberrypi then enter ``raspberrypi:8100``in your browser.
-Here, you'll find a menu granting access to a variety of information sections.
+If your machine network name is raspberrypi, e.g.,  then enter ``raspberrypi:8100`` in your browser.
+In the webpage you will find several sections with information related to the station and received messages.

-For users wishing to include a station name and an external website link in the Statistics section:
+For users wishing to include a station name and a link to an external website in the Statistics section:
 ```console
 AIS-catcher -N STATION Southwood STATION_LINK http://example.com
 ```
 This could be a useful option if you want to offer the interface externally.
-To display the distance of received messages from your station, set your coordinates:
+To display the reception range and distances from your station, provide the program with the station coordinates and permission to share the location with the webclient:
 ```console
 AIS-catcher -N LAT 50 LON 3.141592 SHARE_LOC on
 ```
-The last option `share_loc`(default is off) will allow the web client to access and display the location.
+The last option `share_loc` (default is off) will allow the web client to access and display the location.

  The user can make a page in [markdown format](https://www.markdownguide.org/basic-syntax/).
-The content will be shown in the About tab of the webserver:
+The content will be shown in the About tab of the webclient:
 ```console
 AIS-catcher -N 8100 ABOUT about.md
 ```